Wednesday, May 30, 2018

 Snow Goblin (Frostburn) - Unlike the bhuka, the snow goblin is fairly close to the regular version.
 Instead of Str, they have a -2 penalty to Int; since the game values physical stats over mental ones with racial ability modifiers, I guess that's considered an upgrade, but you're still running a net loss.
 Other than that, they don't get the +4 bonus to Ride checks, and instead have a +4 bonus to Intimidate checks (which only undoes the penalty they get for being Small) and a 20 foot Climb speed.
 Sound good so far?
 Just one problem: they also have a +1 level adjustment.
 I know I said a Climb speed was intriguing with the jungle goblin, but there is no world in which it's worth a level adjustment.
 Considering goblins are already a subpar choice from an optimization view, I feel snow goblins could have been a reasonable +0 LA race.
 As is, they're extremely weak.
 If you want a Climb speed that badly and are willing to eat a level adjustment, go for a forestkith instead (yes, even if you're in the arctic.
 Funnily enough, the snow goblin doesn't get any racial traits that help it deal with a cold environment.)
 If you really just enjoy the flavour, run an arctic goblin instead.

 Vril (Drow of the Underdark and Web) - The vril is infamous not so much for the aspects of its printed stats but rather the nature of the printing itself - that is, the fact that it wasn't printed at all!
 The racial traits are listed in Drow of the Underdark, but some of its special abilities helpfully refer the reader to a statblock... that isn't actually included.
 Thus, the statblock was appended in a web article, requiring references to both sources in order to get the full picture.
 Anyways, with that bit of trivia out of the way, the vril is actually a pretty interesting variant of the goblin (both in appearance and mechanics!)
 You keep the good stuff: Small size, 30 foot base land speed and 60 feet of Darkvision.
 Stat changes are instead +2 Con, -2 Int and -2 Cha, making them a little more combat-ready, and skill bonuses are replaced with +4 to Climb and +2 to balance and Jump.
 Beyond this, however, you get some interesting special abilities: sonic resistance 5, the ability to emit a sonic shriek once per day with damage that increases as you level, and the ability to grant yourself DR 5 against your choice of bludgeoning, piercing or slashing for a brief period once per day, with more uses gained as you level up.
 In exchange for these (admittedly somewhat minor) goodies, the vril also bears a couple weaknesses: light sensitivity (blinded for 1 round in sudden light as well as a -1 penalty to attacks, saves and checks in bright light thereafter) as well as a -4 penalty on saves against spider poison.
 The light sensitivity could theoretically be treated by sundark goggles, though it might not apply since it specifically treats the dazzled condition, which isn't quite as bad as what the vril experience.
 The penalty to saves against spider poison is specific enough that I wouldn't expect it to come up more than once in any given campaign.
 Overall the vril seems to have a nicer chassis than the average goblin - depending on your choice of class, of course - asides from some minor abilities that will stop mattering by the mid-levels and some drawbacks that are a pain but likewise minor.
+Having said that, the sonic shriek has some surprisingly good feat support.
+It probably takes more investment than it's necessarily worth, but you can get a swift action, area of effect multi-round Daze after three feats.
+Even at 1/day, that can essentially end a fight before it begins.
+Again, probably not worth it, but a whole lot more interesting than the average racial variant.
 If you're a real maniac for RAW (the type who insists that swordsages get x6 skill points at first level, or that the vigilante gets 20 3rd-level spells at level 7) there's a nice bonus feature to the vril - the explanation for being Small size in their racial traits notes that they have "lifting and carrying limits those of Medium characters."
 Not ¾ those of Medium characters, just those of Medium characters.
 Clearly a small typo, but hey, it says they get no penalty to carrying capacity for being Small!

 And All the Rest...
 These are all the truly "goblin-y" feeling goblins, but if you're in the market for any and all goblinoids, that still precludes the bugbear, hobgoblin, fire hobgoblin (Unearthed Arcana) and varag (Monster Manual IV.)